 Summer is here and with that comes long days spent outdoors!
-Who doesn't enjoy soaking up some Vitamin D while reading a good book by the pool?
+Who doesn’t enjoy soaking up some Vitamin D while reading a good book by the pool?
+Are you remembering your after sun lotion or after sun spray?

 Coconut oil is one of the best things you can put on your skin after getting a little too much sun as it is a deeply nourishing oil.
 The medium chain fatty acids (MCFAs) along with other vitamins and minerals (like Vitamins K and E as well as Iron) contained within coconut oil are quickly and easily absorbed into your skin, where they can be directly utilized for nutrition and energy by the mitochondria (the powerhouse of our cells).
 This provides all the energy your skin needs to heal, maintain, and flourish.